 The Corporation has minimum shareholding requirements (the "Director Share Ownership Guidelines") for directors who are not employees or officers of the Corporation or Onex (see Executive Share Ownership for share ownership guidelines applicable to Mr. Mionis in his role as President and CEO of the Corporation).
-The Director Share Ownership Guidelines require that a director hold SVS, DSUs and/or unvested RSUs with an aggregate value equal to 150% of the January 1, 2016 in order to reflect the change from a retainer plus meeting fee structure to a fixed compensation arrangement for directors.
+The Director Share Ownership Guidelines require that a director hold SVS, DSUs and/or unvested RSUs with an aggregate value equal to 150% of the annual retainer and that the Chair of the Board hold SVS, DSUs and/or unvested RSUs with an aggregate value equal to 187.5% of the annual retainer of the Chair of the Board.
+These Director Share Ownership Guidelines came into effect on January 1, 2016 in order to reflect the change from a retainer plus meeting fee structure to a fixed compensation arrangement for directors.
 Prior to the change, directors who served on the Board for five years were required to hold five times the previous base retainer.
 The Director Share Ownership Guidelines were thus modified to reflect the consolidation of the meeting fees into the single fixed annual retainer amount.
 The current shareholding requirement of 150% (187.5% for the Chair) of the annual retainer results in directors being required to hold shares or share-based awards in an amount substantially similar to five times the previous meeting fee amounts.
 We believe the Director Share Ownership Guidelines continue to require our directors to hold a meaningful level of shares or share-based awards in accordance with good governance practices.